BurndiL/BalatroAP/README.md

 # Requirements

 Needs [Steamodded (Alpha)](https://github.com/Steamopollys/Steamodded?tab=readme-ov-file#how-to-install-the-alpha).
-Just follow the installation instructions there (yes, you will need to install lovely).
+You will have to install Lovely as described there and then install the Steamodded Alpha.

 After installing that, you will also have to download the [lua apclient](https://github.com/black-sliver/lua-apclientpp/releases).
 There you need to download the `lua51.7z` and extract the file `lua51-clang64-dynamic > lua-apclientpp.dll` and put it into your Balatro installation folder (the same folder you put the lovely dll).
 ![Your Balatro Folder should look something like this (highlighted files should be there)](https://i.imgur.com/Pe5uTX4.png).